fairlearn/fairlearn/docs/user_guide/mitigation.rst

 score is larger than negative infinity.
 For "Male" that means

+- predict 1 with probability :math:`1-0.999926=0.000074` if the score is less or equal to :math:`0.5`.
+This means that there is a very low probability (less than a hundredth of a percent) of getting label 1 regardless of the features.
 - predict 1 if the score is greater than :math:`0.5`.
-- predict 0 with probability :math:`0.999926` if the score is less or equal to :math:`0.5`.
-This means there is a very low probability of getting label 1 regardless of the features.

 For "Female" the result includes the :math:`p_{\text{ignore}}` term, but one of the thresholds is set to always be true

 - predict 1 with probability
-  :math:`0.13186 \cdot 0.035 + (1-0.13186) \cdot 0.00563 = 0.0095` if the score is
+  :math:`0.13186 \cdot 0.035 + (1-0.13186) \cdot 0.00563 = 0.0095` if the
-  less or equal to :math:`0.5`.
-This means a 1% chance of getting label 1 regardless of the features.
+  score is less or equal to :math:`0.5`.
+This represents a 1% chance of getting label 1 regardless of the features.
 - predict 1 if the score is greater than :math:`0.5`

 We want to emphasize that a non-zero probability to get label 1 is not